Broguypal/Addons/tTracker/README.md

 - Displays:
   - Spells cast by your target (color-coded by element)
-  - TP moves being readied by your target
+  - Monster abilities being readied by your target
+  - Weapon skills being casy by your player/trust target (color-coded by element)
 - Fully draggable overlay box
 - Customizable:
   - Display mode: always, combat-only, or only when actions occur